Committee Swiss Programme

 Monika Hagemann

 Dr Monika Hagemann is a health scientist at the University Center for Palliative Care in Bern, Switzerland.
-She graduated as a Master in economy specializing in health science and obtained her doctoral degree in medical science.
-She has many years of experience in hospital and project management from various countries.
-Her research focuses on the analysis of costs in palliative care settings.
-She is also analyzing medical and administrative data related to the end of life.
-She is compassionate about building bridges between data, tables and figures and the daily life of people dealing with palliative care.
+She holds a Master's degree in economics with a specialization in health science and has earned her doctoral degree in medical science.
+With extensive experience in hospital and project management gained from diverse international settings, Monika brings a wealth of practical knowledge to her research endeavors.
+Her research is focused on the comprehensive analysis of costs within palliative care settings.
+She is dedicated to bridging the gap between research insights and real-world applications which underscores her passion for advancing palliative care practices.

 Claudia Michel